The combination of work stress and pandemic-induced anxiety could result in burnout.

 In a growing trend, several companies are now offering a mental health day as part of their employee benefits.
 This means employees can take a leave day when they are feeling particularly stressed or overwhelmed or simply need some time to switch off – without cutting into their annual sick leave.

 But even if your company doesn't offer a mental health day, there are still plenty of reasons why it's OK to take a day off to cater to your mental health.
-When you're feeling burnt out, your productivity drops, you achieve less and it impacts your overall well-being.
+When you're feeling burnt out, your productivity drops, you achieve less, and it impacts your overall well-being.
 That's a recipe for disaster.
 Make the smart decision to book a day off and focus on yourself.

 Talk about it

 It's not helpful to bottle up your feelings.
-There is a real stigma surrounding mental health, and most people don't like to talk about it, particularly in the workplace.
-However, feelings of anxiety, stress and mental exhaustion are commonly found in high-stress, fast-paced work environments.
+There is a real stigma surrounding mental health and most people don't like to talk about it, particularly in the workplace.
+However, feelings of anxiety, stress, and mental exhaustion are commonly found in high-stress, fast-paced work environments.

-Open up; start a dialogue; talk to a colleague or a supervisor about how you're feeling.
+Open up!
+Start a dialogue, talk to a colleague or a supervisor about how you're feeling.
 It's likely that if you're feeling overwhelmed or overworked during this period, those around you might also be feeling the same.

 Work burnout is real, but it's also conquerable.
-If work is making you feel anxious, stressed, exhausted or like you've got far too much to do in a day, then it's time to take a step back.
-You will only be as productive as you feel, so give yourself the space and time you need to focus on your well-being and avoid spiralling into the cycle of workplace burnout.
+If work is making you feel anxious, stressed, exhausted, or like you've got far too much to do in a day, then it's time to take a step back.
+You will only be as productive as you feel, so give yourself the space and time you need to focus on your wellbeing and avoid spiralling into the cycle of workplace burnout.

 This article was updated in November 2020 by Charlotte Grainger.

-Recommended Reading:
+Recommended reading: